 The Town of Prescott Valley-Municipal Ordinance //2018 has policies that govern the use of drones by its employees.
 It also determines the operations that drones can participate in, such as emergency department, capital project management, search and rescue, law enforcement, and so forth.

-The City of Phoenix-City Code Section 24-49 //2016 rebukes the operation of a drone within a city park.
+The City of Phoenix-City Code Section 24-49 //2016 laws rebuke the operation of a drone within a city park.
 Additionally, taking off and landing in a city’s preserve is prohibited.
-However, there are parks stipulated for several drone operations within the city.
+However, there are parks stipulated for several drone operations within the city so you can fly your drone in Phoenix too.

 The Maricopa County-R-116 Aircraft and Engine Powered Models // 2016 restricts the usage of drones in parks that are owned by the county.
 Drone usage is also restricted in recreational areas that are not designated for such purposes.
 Furthermore, aircraft should be operated in a manner that cannot cause harm or hazards to the public.